Leaflet/Leaflet/README.md

  - Firefox 3.6+
  - Chrome
  - Safari 5
- - IE 9
+ - IE 7-9
- - IE 6-8 (not perfect but fully accessible)
+ - IE 6 (not perfect but accessible)

 On mobile: